Social Injustice and Racism

 - UPAF Bright Minds delivers high-quality arts programming to over 102,000 children throughout Southeastern Wisconsin.
 Eighty percent of those served live at or below the poverty line so it is essential we remove barriers to engagement.

-- The need for this funding has been amplified due to COVID-19, which has only increased social and emotional isolation for some of the most vulnerable members of our community.
+- The need for access to virtual and safe in-person arts experiences that inspire and connect has been amplified due to COVID-19, which has increased social and emotional isolation, especially for some of the most vulnerable members of our community.

 - As a funding source, UPAF needs to be part of the conversation and help drive much-needed change.